shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 category: Article
 slug: thinkpad-13-review

 It's been over a year since I switched laptops and I want to share my thoughts on my current one - the Lenovo ThinkPad 13 Gen 1.
 Before getting this laptop, I had been using a Lenovo IdeaPad G580 which I had gotten back in 2013.
-While that laptop suited my needs at the time, the unwieldy 15.6" display, sub-standard 2 hrs battery life, and a hefty weight of 2.8kg just wasn't cutting it for college.
+While that laptop suited my needs at the time, the unwieldy 15.6" display, sub-standard 2 hrs battery life, and weight of 2.8kg just wasn't cutting it for college.
 I decided to go for a smaller laptop with good battery life to replace it.
 I was pretty satisfied with the performance of the IdeaPad so anything as good or better than its i5-3230M was enough for me.

 The first laptop which I looked at was the Asus UX305LA which ticked most of my boxes.
 However, some reviews had stated that its build quality was questionable so I decided to hold out for a better laptop.
 I later stumbled upon the Lenovo ThinkPad T460(s) which looked perfect for my needs but was just a touch out of my budget.
 While I was considering this, news began to surface about a 13.3" ThinkPad releasing soon, later to be known as the ThinkPad 13.

 It wasn't an easy decision between the T460s and the 13.
 The T460s was definitely a more charming laptop but there were just too many drawbacks for it to be a serious contender.
 I found several negative reviews regarding the battery life and the 1080p display lottery.
 The ThinkPad 13 wasn't without issues of its own, but there wasn't a single review that hadn't sung praises about its keyboard, battery life, and overall value proposition.
-Plus it came with a USB Type-C port, dual upgradeable RAM slots, and was at least $200 cheaper than a comparitively specced T460s.
+Plus it came with a USB Type-C port, dual upgradeable RAM slots, and was at least $200 cheaper than a comparatively specced T460s.

 I got the silver version of the ThinkPad 13.
 Die-hard ThinkPad fans may condemn a non-black ThinkPad, but I think it looks great.
 Plus, the silver version came with the free 1080p IPS display upgrade.
 It also has a better choice of materials with an aluminium lid in place of the ABS plastic lid found on the black version of the ThinkPad 13.